Earwigs

 1. Use Insecticides

 Insecticides designed for earwigs are available at garden centers or home improvement stores.
-Be sure to follow the instructions on the label and apply the product directly to areas where earwigs are present.
+Be sure to follow the instructions on the label and apply the product directly to areas where these insects are present.
 Always use caution when applying chemicals, and consider contacting a professional pest control service for advice on safe and effective insecticide use.

 2. Seek Professional Pest Control